-In my recent post on differential privacy in health registries, I explored how mathematical privacy guarantees can protect sensitive patient data while still allowing aggregate insights for public health research.
-I argued for adaptive approaches that adjust noise levels based on query sensitivity and population characteristics to avoid erasing signals from rare conditions or marginalized groups.
-Yet the more I work with real clinical datasets, the clearer it becomes that the core tension remains unresolved.
-The very noise that shields individuals can also obscure truths clinicians need to trust.
+In my recent post on differential privacy in health registries, I explored how mathematical privacy guarantees can protect sensitive patient data while still allowing aggregate insights.
+Yet the more I work with real clinical datasets, the clearer it becomes that the very noise that shields individuals can also obscure truths clinicians need to trust.

 The Rare Disease Registry Scenario: